mrkkrp/markkarpov.com/tutorial/exceptions.md

     return r
 ```

-`uninterruptibleMask` makes sure that creation of temporary directory and
+`uninterruptibleMask` makes sure that creation of the temporary directory and
 its deletion will not be interrupted.

 Use `uninterruptibleMask` only when you know for sure that its inner
-computation will not ever block for a long period of time.
+computation will never block for a long period of time.
 Chances are, most of
 the time you will not need `uninterruptibleMask`, but it is good to know about
 it and have it in your programming toolbox.